smlsharp/smlsharp/SMLSharp/src/tool/mlb2use/README.txt

 mlb2use

  mlb2use is a utility to generate 'use' directives from MLton mlb files.
+It also accpets a very limited subset of SML/NJ cm files as MLton accepts.

 @author YAMATODANI Kiyoshi
 @version $Id: README.txt,v 1.1 2007/07/29 08:12:03 kiyoshiy Exp $